burnbright/silverstripe-externalurlfield/README.md

 //set options (with defaults shown)
 $websitefield->setConfig(array(
-    //these are always required / set
+    //these will be added, if missing
-    'defaults' => array(
+    'defaultparts' => array(
         'scheme' => 'http'
     ),
     //these parts are removed from saved urls